 Treatment for alcoholism should be taken seriously because quitting alcohol without medical care can be harmful to those suffering from extreme cases of alcoholism.
 Medications and behavioral therapy are also strategies for treating alcoholism.

-People in treatment for alcoholism may also be keen on incorporating one or more holistic practices that have been said or shown to help with rehabilitation.
+As part of the Personality Disorder treatment plan for alcoholism, people may be keen on including one or more holistic practices, which have been said to help with the rehabilitation process as well.

 - Yoga.
 Yoga can help to encourage the alcohol recovery process.
 The ancient practice creates a place for participants to become more conscious of their bodies and minds, as well as the ways in which they communicate.
 This type of movement, which places a strong emphasis on meditation and contemplation, can help people relax.
 Yoga has also been believed to aid in the management of anxiety, stress, and depression, all of which are symptoms that a person suffering from alcoholism or impulsive personality disorder can face.

 - Aromatherapy.
 Aromatherapy can help with withdrawal and recovery from alcoholism.
 Some people say that using aromatherapy during alcohol withdrawal reduces the severity of withdrawal symptoms or makes the recovery process more enjoyable.
 Aromas can be inhaled in a variety of ways, but one of the most common is by using an oil diffuser.
-The scent of essential oils is dispersed into the ambient space after they have been heated in a diffuser.
-Lavender oil, peppermint oil, sandalwood oil, lemon oil, jasmine oil, eucalyptus oil, chamomile oil, ginger oil, ylang ylang oil, and rosemary oil are some of the essential oils that have been promoted as helpful for the process of recovery.
+In case of Personality Disorder the scents of essential oils are dispersed into the ambient space after they have been heated in a diffuser.
+Lavender oil, peppermint oil, sandalwood oil, lemon oil, jasmine oil, eucalyptus oil, chamomile oil, ginger oil, ylang oil, and rosemary oil are some of the essential oils that have been promoted as helpful for the process of recovery.